-Note: Bakerfield Solutions is sharing this blog written by Laurie McCabe and published on the Sage Intacct site.
+Note: Bakerfield Solutions is sharing this blog written by Laurie McCabe.
 We appreciate passing along this great article by Laurie.

 As technology innovation accelerates, it can be difficult to keep up with new jargon—let alone figure out whether the latest bright and shiny buzzwords are relevant for your business.